-LinkedIn has been absolutely exploding in the last 12 months.
-The number of people that are sharing their stories, getting millions of views and growing their brand is really encouraging to see.
-Because of this huge content boom on LinkedIn, everyone is rushing to become a LinkedIn influencer on the platform and to build a large network of followers.
+LinkedIn has been exploding in the last 12 months.
+The number of people sharing their stories, getting millions of views, and growing their personal brand is encouraging to see.

 They created their own list of celebrities that they deemed worthy of the title LinkedIn Influencer.
 The funny thing is that the public didn’t agree with them.

 You can only be a B2C or even a B2B influencer if you can influence, and some of those people on the list weren’t too active on the platform and posting engaging content.

 The original list has since then been put aside, and people are popping up all over the globe that creates engaging content and is liked and followed by tens of thousands of people.

 Let’s find out what LinkedIn influencer marketing is all about.

 1. Engaging content

 A solid content marketing strategy is vital, and engagement is the monetary value you can put on a piece of content.
 It’s as simple as that.